johanoelgaard/AssetPricing/README.md

 The repository is structured as follows:
 - The [`PreProcessing`](PreProcessing) folder contains 2 notebooks for processing the raw data and a .py file for the functions used in the notebooks
-- The [`Modeling`](Modeling) folder contains 4 notebooks for modeling the data.
+- The [`Modelling`](Modelling) folder contains 4 notebooks for modeling the data.
 One notebook for each model and a notebook for model comparison.
 The folder also contains a .py file containing the library of custom functions used in the notebooks

 To get from raw data to the final results, the notebooks should be run in the following order:
 1. [`PreProcessing`](PreProcessing) folder